DSVAE: Interpretable Disentangled Representation for Synthetic Speech Detection: Experiments

 \subsection{Evaluation Metrics}

 We use \gls{eer} as our performance metric for evaluation.
 It is the recommended metric for comparison in the ASVspoof2019 Challenge~\cite{asvspoof19,asvdata_2019}.
 We obtain \gls{eer} from \gls{roc} by finding the rate where \gls{fnr} and \gls{fpr} are equal.
-Since the dataset is highly unbalanced, we also report balanced accuracy~\cite{brodersen2010balancedacc} of \methodname.
-It is the average of detection accuracies for individual classes present in the dataset \ie bona fide class and synthetic speech class.
+Lower the \gls{eer}, the better is the performance of a method.
+We also report detection accuracy \cite{tharwat2021} which is percentage of total correct classifications out of all the classifications made.